KeabetsweMatlhabe/CDV01_Career_Goals_Reflection_KEAMAT511_BCL2401_GroupF_KeabetsweMatlhabe_CDV01/README.md

   2.Opportunities for Growth:
    -
-    -Leveraging online resources, workshops, and conferences to stay updated on the latest trends and advancements in web development.
+    -Making use of  online resources, workshops, and conferences to stay updated on the latest trends and advancements in web development.
     -Seeking mentorship from experienced web developers or industry professionals to receive guidance and advice on career development and skill enhancement.
+     -